 The kind of swimsuits we are all familiar with, are made from knitted nylon with elastane strands in the mix.
 Swimsuits from Pride's "French Woven" range are made from a very different kind of stretch fabric.
 In keeping with our mission to raise the standard of swimwear (a garment type Australia invented) we have partnered with one of the world's true innovators on textiles, Payen in Southern France, to offer their technical, stretch woven fabric to buyers of premium swimwear.

 Payen's central innovation is a composite thread.
 Every strand is elastane, with a flexible casing of nylon and polyester around it.
 By putting the strength of nylon in a strand that will stretch, Payen is able to weave a stretch fabric.
 Woven fabric is far more amenable to a smart finish—think of the difference between a business shirt and t-shirt.
-It is also much faster drying and it provides far better shape control too.
+It is also much faster drying.

 You won't believe your French woven swimsuit is made from four pieces of fabric when you first feel it: it will be virtually weightless!
 To the touch it will be like a piece of crepe paper.
 Once you are wearing it though, it will feel like an elastic and youthful new layer of skin.